symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``boolean`` **default**: ``false``

-.. versionadded:: 4.3

-    The ``enabled`` option was introduced in Symfony 4.3.

 If you set this option to ``true``, no HTTP requests will be made and the given password will be considered valid.
 This is useful when you don't want or can't make HTTP requests, such as in ``dev`` and ``test`` environments or in